 It’s important to note that PMI is designed to protect the lender, not you.
 Your credit score will take a hit if you miss a payment and missing too many can lead to your bank repossessing your house.
 It only ensures that the bank gets their money every month, but you’ll still have to deal with the consequences of missed payments.

-Average PMI Costs
+Average Private Mortgage Insurance Costs

 PMI costs vary based on your location, monthly payment, mortgage program, and your lender.
 You can figure out an approximate cost of PMI on your own mortgage by discussing with your lender, but it helps to look at an average at the beginning.